6 Psychological Pricing Strategies With Examples

 This is a psychological pricing strategy, or to be more specific – a tactic – where the pricing point is set in a way for the number to look better for a customer.

-Charm pricing is a way of pricing where the prices are slightly lower just to avoid the even number.
+Charm pricing is a way of pricing where the prices are slightly lower just to avoid an even number.
 This is why it could also be called odd pricing.
 If the price ends with 9, it can also be referred to as nine-ending pricing.

 The psychology behind this way of setting prices is relatively simple.
 People tend to read from left to right, so when you put a price of 19.99 it appears lower than 20 because customers will most likely read only the digits on the left side.

-On the other hand, researches from recent years, including the one from the Journal of Consumer Research have shown that using an odd price is not always the best policy.
+On the other hand, research from recent years, including the one from the Journal of Consumer Research has shown that using an odd price is not always the best policy.
 Even or rounded prices can bring better results when the purchase is driven by feelings and not just by pure rational reasoning.
-For example, if you are booking a hotel for a family trip, you will feel better with the rounded price and on the other hand, if you are booking some rooms for a business trip, you would most likely go for the odd price, having a feeling that you spared some money.
+For example, if you are booking a hotel for a family trip, you will feel better with the rounded price, and on the other hand, if you are booking some rooms for a business trip, you would most likely go for the odd price, having a feeling that you spared some money.

 2. Prestige pricing